1. Put together a team.

 A monthly email may be the best way to reach your families.
 Check out mailchimp.com for an easy, free solution for a weekly or monthly email newsletter where photos and announcements can be added.

-Starting a Facebook Page for your youth group is a great way to let both youth and their parents know what is going on.
-Check out Faithfully Facebook as a strategy plan for youth ministry.
+Starting a Facebook Page for your youth group is a great way to let parents know what is going on.
+For youth you might want to check out Groupme.com as a safe texting platform.

 7. Keep meeting with your youth team